Reads completed file from csv

 ##

-In general, we prefer models with the minimum number of parameters (independent variables).
-They require fewer assumptions, less intensive data collection and can be applied more confidently to new data sets/locations.
+In general, we prefer models with the minimum number of parameters (independent variables), so for our subsequent analysis, we will follow the ‘strict’ approach outlined above.
+These models require fewer assumptions, less intensive data collection, can be applied more confidently to new data sets/locations, and are often easier to interpret.
 This principle of model parsimony is based upon Occam’s Razor: “other things being equal, simpler explanations are generally better than more complex ones”.

 Our model coefficients are now as follows: